atomantic/hapi-and-healthy/README.md

 The primary consumer is a Local Traffic Manager (LTM), which load balances and adds/removes nodes from rotation based on the API return status.
 You can add an arbitrary number of tests to the test.node array (in config), which will run in parallel and report basic health status for your node.
 Keep in mind that an LTM will hit this API about ~1/sec so the test functions should run really fast.
 Caching policy and what those tests actual are is entirely up to the application :)

-    NOTE: failing dependecy services should never cause your node to be marked bad.
+> NOTE: failing dependecy services should never cause your node to be marked bad.
 Your tests should only validate that your node is configured and running correctly (otherwise, an LTM would remove a good node out of the pool only because another service went down).

 Additionally, query flags are provided for verbose output (`?v`) to machines and humans.
 This API will report cpu and memory load for the system and for the hapi server process itself.
 The human friendly flag (`?v&h`) converts values from bytes to KB/MB/GB and usage to percentage of the system rather than flat values

-## NOTE:
-v2.0.0 breaks backward compatibility in many ways:
-- only one endpoint now
-- health information is put into a server.custom payload (only in verbose mode with ?v query)
-- lots of new config options
-- now returning `git rev-parse HEAD` of main project as `id` in verbose body
-- basically just look at the new spec (big changes)
-- more docs to come as I flush this out for my service :)

 ## Installation: